 - Psychology experiments invariably require human subjects, and there are very clear rules that require that participants are to be told they are part of an experiment.
 However, Ain't No Rule saying they have to be told what the experiment is.
 In particular, something called the "observer effect" can lead people to behave differently than usual, defeating the purpose of the experiment.
 As a result, experiments frequently feature a decoy task, and the description given to the participants will relate to that task, rather than the real objective.
 The buzzer-wire game is a perennial favourite, and in any experiment involving one it's almost certainly the least relevant object in the room.

 - During World War II, during the preparation for Operation Overlord (D-Day), the allies made a series of fictional armies with objectives all across Europe (Operation Fortitude).
 The most well known was an army that was supposedly intending to attack the port at Calais rather than Normandy.
-When the allies landed in Normandy, they were able to convince Hitler that this was a diversion to get him to move troops away from the "real" landing site at Calais.
-When in fact the Calais was the diversion from Normandy.
+When the Allies landed in Normandy, they were able to convince Hitler that this was a diversion to get him to move troops away from the "real" landing site at Calais—when in fact Calais was the diversion from Normandy.
 (Of course, Charles de Gaulle, being Charles de Gaulle, let the cat out of the bag, loudly announcing the Normandy invasion to be the real thing.
 Fortunately, being Charles de Gaulle, nobody on the other side listened to him.)

 - Similarly, Operation Mincemeat (which took place before the Normandy invasion).
 British intelligence plants fake documents on a dead man's body and allows it to wash ashore in Spain.
 As intended, the body finds its way to German intelligence agents, who discover "evidence" that the allies planned to invade Sardinia and Greece rather than Sicily.
 The Germans then proceeded to move forces to Greece, and when the actual invasion happened in Sicily, they continued to believe the Sicily landings to be a feint until it was too late.